opensearch-project/project-website/_posts/2025-05-05-date-histogram-optimizations.md

   }
 }
 ```

-While the number of nodes does not matter, we worked with single node cluster containing all the data of nyc_taxis dataset across 1 shard without any replicas.
+This query filters documents using a range query on the dropoff time for a one-year period and computes a date histogram with monthly buckets for the matching documents.
+Although the number of nodes in a cluster doesn't significantly impact the results (as the performance bottleneck occurs at the shard level), we conducted our tests using a single-node cluster.
+This cluster contained the entire nyc_taxis dataset distributed across a single shard without replicas, allowing us to focus on the core aggregation performance.

 ## Performance Bottlenecks

-When we began analyzing performance, we started single date histogram aggregation query execution in loop and collected flame graphs during the execution [9310](https://github.com/opensearch-project/OpenSearch/issues/9310).
-The flame graph primarily indicated towards two key limitations:
+With our test environment in place, we turned our attention to identifying the primary performance bottlenecks.
+We began by running a single date histogram aggregation query in a loop and collecting flame graphs during the execution [9310](https://github.com/opensearch-project/OpenSearch/issues/9310).
+This analysis revealed two key limitations:

 1. **Data Volume Dependency**: Query latency was directly proportional to data volume.
 For example, a one-month aggregation taking 1 second would take 12 seconds for a year's worth of data.
 2. **Bucket Count Impact**: Large numbers of buckets (like in minute-level aggregations) led to hash collision issues, further degrading performance.

+These findings provided crucial insights into the areas requiring optimization, setting the stage for our improvement efforts.

 ## Optimization Journey

-The following sections outline how the optimization evolved over time, starting with initial enhancements in OpenSearch 2.12 and culminating in broader support in OpenSearch 3.0.
+Armed with a clear understanding of the performance bottlenecks, we embarked on a journey to enhance date histogram aggregation performance.
+The following sections outline how our optimization efforts evolved over time, starting with initial enhancements in OpenSearch 2.12 and culminating in broader support in OpenSearch 3.0.

 ### Initial Attempts

-While based on our understanding of aggregation execution flow, the bottlenecks made lot of sense, but we were still surprised and curious.
-After all, we are just counting number of documents each month over a year and taking 7-8 seconds to return 12 count values seemed far too long!!
-So, we made some naive optimization attempts like:
+While the identified bottlenecks aligned with our understanding of the aggregation execution flow, we were still surprised by the extent of the performance issues.
+After all, simply counting the number of documents for each month over a year shouldn't take 7-8 seconds to return 12 count values!
+Intrigued by this discrepancy, we initiated some naive optimization attempts:

 #### Data Partitioning

 Our first attempt involved splitting the 12 month query into concurrent 6 month operations, since the response from 2 operations can easily be merged together.
 While this reduced query time from 8 to 4 seconds [9310#issuecomment-1682647724](https://github.com/opensearch-project/OpenSearch/issues/9310#issuecomment-1682647724), the community feedback was this being zero-sum game - we weren't really reducing CPU cycles, just running them in parallel.
-With concurrent segment search feature, already providing these benefits, there was not much to be gained from this.
+With concurrent segment search feature, already providing these benefits, this approach offered limited value.

 #### Data Slicing

-We then tried a different approach - data slicing.
-Instead of getting the count using aggregation query, we rewrote into normal range query with track all documents to get the documents for single month.
-This reduced query time dramatically, to about 150 ms for 1 month [9310#issuecomment-1682627380](https://github.com/opensearch-project/OpenSearch/issues/9310#issuecomment-1682627380).
-Hence, even if we were to do individual operation for each month, the overall query time comes down from 8 seconds to around 2 seconds for whole year without increasing the concurrency and overall cpu cycles.
+Building on our learnings from the first attempt, we explored a different strategy - data slicing.
+Instead of using an aggregation query to get the count, we restructured the approach to use a normal range query with track_total_hits enabled to count documents for a single month.
+The results were dramatic - query time dropped to about 150 ms for 1 month [9310#issuecomment-1682627380](https://github.com/opensearch-project/OpenSearch/issues/9310#issuecomment-1682627380).
+This meant that even sequential monthly queries would complete in around 2 seconds for the whole year, a significant improvement from the original 8 seconds, without increasing concurrency or overall CPU cycles.

 ```json
 {